xugeaneeu/TVM2025-public/README.md

     Lab10 --> Lab11
 ```

 **Note**: getting the passing mark requires *breadth*, i.e. completing all the excercises on the desired level.
 The recommended approach to this course is to focus on getting all the labs done with the basic goals (setting the desired mark to 3 and making sure all the tests are passed).
-Then try to improve the depth by changing the desired mark to 4, and fixing the broken tests if any.
+Then try to improve the *depth* by changing the desired mark to 4, and fixing the failed tests if any.
 This approach ensures smart resource allocation - if one doesn't have enough time to complete all the excercises, they would better get a passing mark than risking to get *half* the labs solved at a perfect level.

 ## Prerequisites and Installation